-It is tragic that a person may lose their life as a result of someone else’s actions.
+Tragically, a person may lose their life as a result of someone else’s actions.
 Those who are left behind, such as the surviving spouse, can file a wrongful death action because the victim is not there to fight for justice.
 If the surviving spouse files a lawsuit and they are successful, they can recover the full value of the life of the decedent.

 If you lost a loved one due to someone’s negligent or intentional wrongdoing, you should contact our skilled Columbus wrongful death lawyers at Joe Durham Jr., P.C.
 We will work to help you hold the person at fault accountable and get the compensation you deserve.
-Call today for a free consultation with a personal injury attorney.

-How Is Wrongful Death Defined In Georgia?
+How Is Wrongful Death Defined in Georgia?

 Usually, a civil claim for wrongful death could arise if the actions of the entity or individual caused the unnatural death of the victim.
 Some of the legal grounds for wrongful death in Georgia include drunk driving, medical malpractice, contaminated food, and intentional homicide.

-Who Is Qualified To File A Wrongful Death Claim?
+Who Is Qualified to File a Wrongful Death Claim?

 Georgia code 51-4-2 outlines who can file a wrongful death lawsuit.
 The deceased’s surviving spouse can file a wrongful death lawsuit.
 If the serving spouse and deceased had children together, then the lawsuit will also represent the interest of the children.
 Note that the remaining spouse can only file the lawsuit on behalf of the children if they are below 18 years.